jotaijs/jotai-ai/README.md

 #### Less headache

-`useChat` is a hook provided by Vercel AI SDK, which is a wrapper of `swr` in React, `swrv` in Vue, and `sswr` in Svelte.
+`useChat` is a hook provided by the Vercel AI SDK, which acts as a wrapper for `swr` in React, `swrv` in Vue, and `sswr` in Svelte.
-They actually have the different behaviors in the different frameworks.
+Each of these has different behaviors in their respective frameworks.
-While swr is a powerful tool with a rich set of features tailored for data fetching and caching, such as automatic revalidation, request deduplication, and interval polling.
+Although `swr` is a powerful tool with a rich set of features designed for data fetching and caching, including automatic revalidation, request deduplication, and interval polling, the `useChat` hook opts for a simplified interaction model.

-The `useChat` hook simplifies the interaction model to post messages once click, interpreting the response, keep update of messages without leveraging `swr` functionalities.
+It enables users to post messages with a single click, interpret responses, and maintain an updated message history, all without tapping into the extensive capabilities of `swr`.

-However, `chatAtoms` provider a more flexible way to create a chatbot.
+However, `chatAtoms` provides a more flexible way to create a chatbot.
-Built on the foundation of `jotai` atoms, it provides an atomic global state management system that is both powerful and flexible.
+Built on the foundation of `jotai` atoms, it offers an atomic global state management system that is both powerful and flexible.

-For example, you can customize the `messagesAtom` to add more functionality like `clearMessagesAtom`:
+For example, you can customize the `messagesAtom` to add more functionality, such as `clearMessagesAtom`:

 ```js
 const { messagesAtom } = chatAtoms()